10 Best Sites and Apps To Sell Clothes Online

 Where to download the app: N/A

 For those who prefer using their mobile device instead of a desktop computer, this app provides all the benefits of online consignment store selling and buying from your smartphone or tablet.
 You can download the app and list items you want to sell in person or by shipping them to the buyer.
 Sellers can sell everything from pre-loved clothing to vintage goods and name their own price.

 Swap.com claims to be the largest online consignment and thrift store for everything from women’s clothing to kids’ items.
 This company will give you a price it will pay for accepted items you send via an Inbound Box.
 You request this box and get a prepaid shipping label and send in your items for review, and Swap.com will list everything for you.

 Items that sell for $8 or less receive 15% of the sales price as commission.
 Items selling for $8.01 or more will receive 70% of the sales price, less a $4.95 processing charge as commission.
 When the item sells, you can take a cash payout or get store credit to spend on Swap.com.
 Before you begin, it’s a good idea to review the acceptance criteria so you have an understanding of what items are accepted and in what condition.

 Where to download the app: Google Play

-San Francisco-based Flyp’s mission is “Less clutter.
-More empowerment.”
+San Francisco-based Flyp’s mission is “Powering the reseller revolution.”
 The concept was meant for your closet, but the Flyp marketplace is definitely clean, simple and empowering to use.